Jeff10w25/TempDataLogging/README.md

 ### Function
 The Python script receives temperature data from digital indicators connected to a PT100 sensor via RS485 communication.
 Subsequently, this data is stored in an Excel file along with the corresponding time and date.

 The script is executed on a Raspberry Pi, enabling continuous temperature data logging.

+Once the data is logged, they are automatically push to this repository.

 # What are Ground Source Heat Pump (GSHP) and Energy Pile?